brl1906/balt-greenspace-dashboard/README.md

 ## Prerequisites
 Outside of having access to the organization's data, there are no package installations or system requirements associated with using the dashboard.
-A working brower and internet connection will do the trick.
+A working browser and internet connection will do the trick.

 To-do